Once upon a time, in a city named Riyadh, in a Kingdom called Saudi Arabia, a little girl was born.

 Being an only child, she had to learn how to entertain herself.
-Even though iPads did not exist in those days, she found many ways to do this, despite the non-existence of IPads : mainly by reading, colouring, playing with the fabulous Miss Piggy, and watching cartoons… excluding Alice in Wonderland.
+She found many ways to do this, despite the non-existence of IPads : mainly by reading, colouring, playing with the fabulous Miss Piggy, and watching cartoons… excluding Alice in Wonderland.

-Schoolteachers told her that Saudi girls could either become doctors, teachers or seamstresses.
-‘Home Economics Class’ proved that holding a needle and thread could result in disastrous consequences.
+At school she was told that Saudi girls could either become doctors, teachers or seamstresses.
+But ‘Home Economics Class’ proved that holding a needle and thread could result in disastrous consequences.
 Her teachers proved that their profession could turn you into an ogre, and doctors were never allowed to say “ooops”!
 In short, the future looked hopeless.

 Then, one bright and sunny day, instead of saying “Girls, pull out your oil pastels and draw something,” the art teacher said, “Let’s go out into the school courtyard and draw something.”
 Halla drew the only thing that wan’t grey; the tiny patch of sunflowers.
 For the very first time, Abla Qamar said: “You have a talent.”

 The ten year old ran home to her father: “Baba, may I please borrow your paint box?”

 From that moment on, the world started to look beautiful.
 Over the span of two years, Ms Liz Thompson visited every Wednesday and taught Halla about art and writing.
 When it was time for university, her parents did not allow her to study in an Art Academy abroad, and since Saudi Arabia still doesn’t have one, she resigned herself to studying brain-numbing business administration at King Saud University.